 - a history of repeated fainting (syncope)

-- a fever or infection, or you are unable to fight infections.
+- a fever or infection, or you are unable to fight infections due to a disease or taking medicines that lower your immune system.
 Tell your doctor if you have had chicken pox or have received the vaccine for chicken pox.
 Your doctor may do a blood test for chicken pox virus.
 You may need to get the vaccine for chicken pox and then wait 1 month before you start taking Gilenya.

 - eye problems, especially an inflammation of the eye called uveitis.